-- 1. The faculty member, utilizing the Educator Disposition Assessment (see below-print out and complete), outlines reasons for the warning. - 2.
+- 1. The faculty member, utilizing the Educator Disposition Assessment, outlines reasons for the warning. - 2.
 The student is given an opportunity to make a response. - 3.
 A plan is made for going forward. - 4.
 A summary is written, and all parties should sign the document before leaving the meeting. - 5.
 A copy of the document is given to the departmental administrative assistant, who will send a scanned copy to the student's advisor, upload the document to the appropriate system(s), and enter the communication code in Datatel.